RavenCutie21/Voice-Changer-Settings/README.md

-# A funny guide to W-Okada's RealTimeVoiceChangerClient and it's Settings, if your feelings get hurt easily cry about it.
+# A guide to W-Okada's RealTimeVoiceChangerClient and it's Settings
 This guide is written by: [YunaOneeChan](https://discord.com/users/824922747423031359)

 # Other Links